-Let’s face it.
-Most of us have to pay taxes.
-Whether you use tax preparation software or hire a professional to prepare your taxes, these tips can help you get the job done right.
+Tax season is upon us—and whether you use tax preparation software or hire a professional to prepare your taxes, these tips can help you get the job done right.

-A crucial first step in filing your taxes is being prepared.
+A crucial first step in filing your taxes is getting prepared.
 Give yourself plenty of time to get organized before filing your return or reaching out to a professional for assistance.
 This makes the process less stressful and reduces the likelihood of making a costly mistake.

 - Use a tax preparation checklist to make sure you have everything you need.

 - Save forms, donation receipts and other documents in separate folders for easy access.

 - Have last year’s return handy for reference.